danfuzz/samizdat/doc/library-guide/Value.md

 Checks for equality, using the total order of values.
 Returns `value` if the two given values are identical.
 Otherwise returns void.

-This works by first checking the types of the two values.
+This works by first checking the classes of the two values.
 If they are different, this returns void immediately.
 Otherwise, this calls `totalEq` on the two arguments.
 In the latter case, this function doesn't "trust" a non-void return value of `totalEq` and always returns the given `value`